RobThree/FakeGPS/README.md

 ## Software
 Because the Wemos D1 mini is Arduino-compatible it can be programmed with any IDE for Arduino; this project is intended for [PlatformIO](https://platformio.org/).

+To get started, copy `include/example_config.h` to `include/config.h`, adjust any values to your need and then compile and upload.